 How does the IRmadillo compare to NIR, Raman, and Conventional FTIR?

 The use of process analytical technology (PAT) for bioethanol production is an exciting and potentially very powerful development.
-Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform mid infrared (FT-IR/FT-mid-IR), Raman spectroscopy and near infrared (NIR).
+Many spectroscopic techniques rely on the vibrational spectroscopies: Fourier transform infrared (FTIR) which is mid-infrared, Raman spectroscopy and near infrared (NIR).
 Different techniques have their own strengths and weaknesses but are seldom compared to established which really is the best techniques for a given application.

 But how to they compare to the IRmadillo?
 We’ve tested each on a bioethanol fermentation process and have written up the results.
-Read the differences and advantages with the IRmadillo FT-mid-IR instrument!
+Read the differences and advantages with the IRmadillo FTIR instrument!

 Interested in Finding out More?

 Download our bioethanol monitoring sheet by completing the form below.
 Alternatively, read more about what types of analysis we offer the Biorenewable industry, or read our application note on industrial Fermentation process monitoring.
 Your submitted contact information will remain private and will not be shared.
 We will retain your information for the purpose of replying to your request if appropriate, and to monitor the effectiveness of our content.